 What is Needed Now

-- Water tanks and an additional borehole for reliable water supply, and finally;
+- Water tanks and an additional borehole for reliable water supply;

-Join with us in making it happen by donating with the donate button below.
+Please Join us in making it happen by donating with the donate button below.
 Thank you.